 Wget Proxy Authentication Required: Username and Password

-It's common practice for some proxy servers to require client authentication before granting access, especially when dealing with premium services.
-If that's the case, your Wget proxy string will need authentication options to specify a username and password when connecting to the proxy server.
-That can be done by passing the --proxy-user
+Some proxy servers, such as premium services, require client authentication before granting access.
+If so, your Wget proxy string will require authentication options to specify a username and password when connecting to the proxy server.Â

 and --proxy-password

-Use a Rotating Proxy with Wget
+Use a Rotating Proxy With Wget

 A rotating proxy is a proxy server that constantly changes IP addresses.
 With each request coming from a different IP, it becomes more difficult for websites to detect and block automated traffic.